google/applied-machine-learning-intensive/v2/xx_misc/big_o/slides.md

 Which is faster?

-Explain Omega (lower bound) and Theta (tight bound)
+Explain Omega (lower bound) and Theta (tight bound).
+Omega defines an asymptotic lower bound on a function.
+Theta is bounds the funciton both above and below, so theta describes the true asymptotic behavior.

-In both of these cases, the worst and best case are the same.
+In both of the cases above, the worst and best case are the same.
 They are an example of Theta.
 In our earlier search example with had a return statement in the for loop.
 What happens in the best case?
 What about the worst?
 The best and worst case are not the same, so we use Omega and Big-O.

 Example: for loops without break statements vs while loop